Faky

-(stylized as FAKY) is a five-person Japanese girl group that debuted in 2013 under Avex's Rhythm Zone record label.
-The group has gone through two reformations and currently consists of Lil' Fang, Mikako, Hina, Akina, and Taki.
+Faky (stylized as FAKY) was a five-person Japanese girl group that debuted in 2013 under Avex's Rhythm Zone record label.
+The group has gone through two reformations and disbanded in 2024.
+It consisted of Lil' Fang, Mikako, Hina, Akina, and Taki at the end.

 The group name was derived from the word "fake" to challenge themselves to bring something "real" to the Japanese music scene.
 Their name also stands for "Five Ass Kicking Youngsters" and "FAntastic toKYo".
 The group defines themselves as a "Next Generation Girls Union" and tends to take musical inspiration from outside of Japan while incorporating Japanese culture and fashion.

 History

-The group's name and concept was first revealed on a teaser site on July 19, 2013, before the original lineup of members, Anna, Diane, Tina, Mikako, and Lil'Fang, was officially revealed on July 22.
+The group's name and concept was first revealed on a teaser site on July 19, 2013, before the original lineup of members, Anna (Sawai), Diane, Tina, Mikako, and Lil'Fang, was officially revealed on July 22.
 Their first music video "Better Without You" was released on July 29, 2013.

 In June 2014, the group announced that they would be on hiatus.
 Their first album The One was released through iTunes on July 2, 2014.

 In October 2015, the group returned from being on hiatus for more than a year.
 During this time, Akina joined the group while Diane and Tina left.
 On May 11, 2016, the group then released the second EP Candy.

 In 2016, Faky, musical duo FEMM, and singer and songwriter Yup'in formed the supergroup Famm'in and released a self-titled EP.

 On June 14, 2017, the group made their major label debut with the third EP Unwrapped.